 New to Keto?
 Here are the Top 7 Keto Mistakes to Avoid!

-When I first starting following Keto 3 years ago, it wasn’t as popular as it is today.
+When I first started following Keto in 2015, it wasn’t as popular as it is today.
 There was not a lot of research and information about it.
-I made some mistakes that I wish someone told me not to make when I first started.
+I made some keto mistakes that I wish someone told me not to make when I first started.

 Sodium, magnesium, and potassium are so vital when starting the Ketogenic diet.

 When I first started, I had little knowledge about electrolytes and experienced the Keto-Flu every time re-started Keto after a cheat.
-I would get horrible headaches and felt tired and weak.
+I would get horrible headaches and feel tired and weak.

-Most of the time when you feel bad on Keto it has to do with an Electrolyte deficiency.
-A few recommendations for electrolytes I use below:
+Most of the time when you feel bad about Keto it has to do with an Electrolyte deficiency.
+A few recommendations for electrolytes I use are below:

 It’s hard.
 I know.
 I love cheese.
 Who doesn’t? (ok, lactose-intolerant people don’t).
 Cheese is fantastic and very keto-friendly.
 However, overeating will stall your weight loss and bloat you.
-Same goes with Nuts.
+The same goes with Nuts.
 They are healthy, yes, but it is effortless to eat too many.

 I would sit there and eat handfuls of nuts at a time and eat cheese in every meal or make cheese plates all the time when I started.
 My weight loss stalled and I felt bloated again.